The Hidden Fortress: Release

-The film was released theatrically in the United States by Toho International Col. with English subtitles.
-It was screened in San Francisco on November 1959 and received a wider release on October 6, 1960 with a 126-minute running time.
+The film was released theatrically in the United States by Toho International with English subtitles.
+It was screened in San Francisco in November 1959 and received a wider release on October 6, 1960, with a 126-minute running time.
 The film was re-issued in the United States in 1962 with a 90-minute running time.
 The film was compared unfavorably to Rashomon (1950) and Seven Samurai (1954), and performed poorly at the U.S. box office.